VisonWang12/Fake-News-Detection-app/README.md

 # Fake News Web Detector
-A CNN-based fake news classifier embedded in this app is from the research as below:
+A CNN-based fake news classifier embedded in this app is from the research below:
 ### Wang, X., Zhao, P., & Chen, X. (2020).
 Fake news and misinformation detection on headlines of COVID-19 using deep learning algorithms.
 International Journal of Data Science, 5(4), 316-332.
 # Demo